MarcoKoch/sphinx-cmake_domain/README.md

 | `:noindex:`      | Don't allow cross-referencing this module description.
 Implies `:noindexentry:` |

-### Referencing CMake entities
+### Referencing CMake objects

-All CMake entities can be referenced using the `:any:` role.
+All CMake objects can be referenced using the `:any:` role.
 In addition to that, the following roles are supported:

 | Role             | Description               |
 |------------------|---------------------------|